microsoft/react-native-windows-samples/docs/IReactContext-api-windows.md

 Gets the JavaScript runtime for the running React instance.
 It can be null if Web debugging is used.
-**Node: do not use this property directly.
+**Note: do not use this property directly.
 It is an experimental property that may be removed or changed in version 0.65.

 ### Notifications
 `readonly`  [`IReactNotificationService`](IReactNotificationService) `Notifications`